Business Analysis Certificate BUS 8990

 Requirements Planning, Elicitation and Communication (16 hours)

 This course is intended to familiarize learners with the importance of strong planning efforts to the successful completion of a project.
 Planning activities include stakeholder identification, development of a communication plan and a plan to manage changes to requirements.
 Next, the course reviews the importance of eliciting requirements and the techniques and methods for gathering, documenting, and confirming the requirements across all stakeholders.
 Emphasis is place on the best practices related to each elicitation technique (i.e. brainstorming, interviewing, requirement workshop, etc.) and applications of each approach.
 Finally, techniques to ensure the solution value is maximized are reviewed.
 After a solution is implemented, indicators of solution results and improvement opportunities are considered.

 Unit Four: Maximizing Solution Value

 This course is designed to provide the participant with the techniques used to ensure that solutions meet the identified business need and add to the success of the project implementation.
-Participants will review activities used to prioritize and document requirements through diagrams and models.
-In addition, techniques to define assumptions and constraints prior to validation and verifiying requirements are reviewed.
-Various techniques used to document requirements through models and diagrams will be reviewed.
-Emphasis is placed on the best practices related to each documentation technique (I.e. use case, process flow, matrix, etc.) and the strengths and weaknesses of each approach.
+Participants will review activities used to prioritize and document requirements through diagrams and models as well as obtain agreement from stakeholders with varying views.
+In addition, techniques to define assumptions and constraints prior to validation and verifying requirements are reviewed.
+Emphasis is placed on the best practices related to each documentation technique (i.e. use case, process flow, matrix, etc.) and the strengths and weaknesses of each approach.